You and WACCRA

 Formed in 2015, our association is the only Washington organization founded by CCRC residents to promote our security and welfare and bring peace of mind to our families.

-While CCRCs have operated in Washington for over 40 years, our state has been one of a few lacking adequate legislation to protect those CCRC residents with independent living status.
-These residents felt the need for consumer legislation to be so urgent that, in just a few months, we went from 35 to over 550 members, in eight different CCRCs.
+While CCRCs have operated in Washington for over 40 years, our state was one of a few lacking adequate legislation to protect those CCRC residents with independent living status.
+These residents felt the need for consumer legislation to be so urgent that, in just a few months, we went from 35 to over 500 members.

 Our state association has the benefit of partnership with the National Continuing Care Residents Association (NaCCRA), which helped us start our state group, develop our mission, and grow our membership.
 Our affiliation with NaCCRA increases our effectiveness through its nationwide resources and links to other state associations with organizational, governance, and advocacy experience.